Header Purfürst

 Die Auswertung erfolgt auf der Basis zweier Transmissionselektronenmikroskope (Zeiss 910, FEI Morgagni), die beide mit hochauflösenden CCD-Kameras ausgestattet sind.
 Wir unterstützen alle Arten von Kooperationen wie Hilfe bei Präparationen, Service und die Realisierung gemeinsamer Forschungsprojekte.

-Service and Technology
+Service and Technologie

 Deploying the electron beam